Tiramisioux/cinemate/README.md

     cd cinemate
     make start

-To run CineMate manually, wiith
+To run CineMate manually, type

+    cinemate

+anywhere in the cli.

 ### Updating the Development Branch